Follow this egg and lactose free recipe and learn a new, healthy, and fun way of serving squash this fall season!

 A close cousin of the pumpkin, butternut squash is a popular ingredient in many holiday recipes such as: soups, casseroles, stews, breads, dips, side dishes, and pies.
 Because it contains seeds, which are a rich source of zinc and mono-unsaturated fatty acids, butternut squash is considered a fruit.
 Its sweet, buttery, deep orange, succulent pulp is a great source of fiber, carotene, antioxidants, vitamins (A, B and C), and minerals (calcium, iron, and potassium).
 As with most vegetables and fruits, the skin of this winter squash is also high in phytonutrients, so buying organic and consuming its peel, seeds and pulp is the best way to get the most out of this amazing fall quintessential food!

 - Dough: 2 cups of flour, a pinch of salt, 3/4 cup of spinach puree (blend a few handfuls of spinach leaves with 1/4 cup of water).

-- Special tools: rolling pin and ravioli cutter (you can use a ravioli or cookie cutter, or a small cup or jar lid with sharp edges.
+- Special tools: rolling pin and ravioli cutter/marker.
+You can use a ravioli or cookie cutter or a small cup or jar lid with sharp edges.
 If you are going to make square shape ravioli, you can skip this step and just calculate the right distance between each ravioli.

 - Tomato sauce: 1 can of diced tomatoes, 1 can of tomato sauce, 2 or 3 minced garlic cloves, a bay leaf, salt, pepper and chili flakes.

 - Béchamel sauce: 1 cup of almond or soy milk, 1/2 cup of water, 2 tablespoons of corn starch, 1 tablespoon of oil or 1/8 of an Earth Balance butter stick, nutmeg, salt and pepper.